glv/snergly/README.md

 I think this will help me with some of the struggles I'm having with [Cló][clo].

-But I'd also like to go farther.
-In the book, Buck renders the mazes using a PNG-generation library, but I think there would be value in building dynamic displays that show the maze generation algorithms in action, animating the flow of the algorithms as they process mazes.
+This is also a nice excuse for me to play with ClojureScript and Om, to build dynamic displays that show the maze generation algorithms in action, animating the flow of the algorithms as they process mazes.
-That kind of display would be a nice excuse for me to play with ClojureScript and perhaps Om.

 [clo]: https://www.youtube.com/watch?v=824yVKUPFjU